Skip to main content

 A delayed transaction does not usually mean the Bitcoin is lost.

-Many transactions simply require more time for the Bitcoin network to process.
+Many transactions simply require additional time for:

 Did this answer your question?